-Finally, let us consider a problem which will serve as an illustration of a typical context where ZZS is favored with respect to other samplers.
-This is a toy model that presents in a simpler form features which are similar to the molecular system considered in \cite{weisman}, where splitting schemes involving velocity bounces have proven efficient.
-We consider a chain of $N$ particles in 1D, labeled from $1$ to $N$.
+In this section we consider a problem which will serve as an illustration of a typical context where ZZS is favoured with respect to other samplers.
+This toy model presents features that are similar to the molecular system considered in \citet{weisman}, where splitting schemes involving velocity bounces have proven efficient.
+We consider a chain of $N$ particles in 1D, labelled $1$ to $N$.
 The particles interact through two potentials: a chain interaction, where the particle $i$ interacts with the particles $i-1$ and $i+1$; and a mean-field interaction, where each particle interacts with all the others.
 For $x\in\R^N$, the potential is thus of the form

-where $a>0$ measures the strength of the mean-field interaction, $V$ is the chain potential and $W$ is the mean-field potential.
+where $V$ is the chain potential and $W$ is the mean-field potential.
 In the following we take

 for $s\in\R$, i.e. the chain interaction is an anharmonic quartic potential which constrains two consecutive particles in the chain to stay close, while the mean-field interaction induces a repulsion from the rest of the system.
 Although this specific $\psi$ is an academic example meant for illustration purpose, its general form is classical in statistical physics.